 To determine if a transaction should be accounted for as a business combination or an acquisition of assets, we first calculate the relative fair values of the assets acquired.
 If substantially all of the relative fair value is concentrated in a single asset or group of similar assets, or, if not, but the transaction does not include a significant process (does not meet the definition of a business), the transaction is recorded as an acquisition of assets.
 For acquisitions of assets, the purchase price is allocated based on the relative fair values and no goodwill is recorded.
 All other transactions are recorded as business combinations.
 We record the assets acquired and liabilities assumed in a business combination at their acquisition date fair values.
 Transactions in which we acquire control of a business are accounted for under the acquisition method.
 The identifiable assets, liabilities and any non-controlling interests are recorded at the estimated fair value as of the acquisition date.
-The purchase price in excess of the fair value of assets acquired and liabilities assumed is recorded as goodwill.
-See Note 4.
-Acquisitions.
+The purchase price in excess of the fair value of assets acquired and liabilities assumed is recorded at the estimated fair value as of the acquisition date.
+The Acquisitions.